projectcontour/contour/design/gateway-apis-implementation.md

 This pattern is applicable to all the Gateway API objects, with the exception of GatewayClass, which is not relevant for Contour.

-There are already internal fields in the cache to hold GatewayClass and some other gateway-apis objects.
+There are already internal fields in the cache to hold GatewayClass and some other Gateway API objects.
 GatewayClass will be removed as part of this work, then we will use this scaffolding to build the actual functionality on top.

 #### Hostname matching